Skip over main navigation

 Offer Land to Bees

-Welcome to our service - setting up mutual relationships across the UK between hosts and beekeepers and of course our bees!
+Welcome to our page to help set up mutual relationships across the UK between hosts, beekeepers and, of course, our bees!

-Here our beekeepers can find good citizens across the UK offering up their land for a beehive.
-If you're a beekeeper looking for a new home for your colony download the Beekeepers' Agreement and get in touch with a host using the map.
+Here beekeepers can find good citizens across the UK offering up their land to house a beehive.
+If you are a beekeeper looking for a new home for your colony get in touch with a 'host' using the map below.
+Beekeepers should satisfy themselves that a particular site is suitable for their needs and any agreement is made directly between the 'beekeeper' and the 'host'.

 Is my garden suitable?

-No simple answer but, in general, there are fewer problems in rural gardens but more care will be needed in built up areas to avoid causing nuisance to neighbours.
+There is no simple answer but generally there are fewer problems in rural gardens.
+More care will be needed in built up areas to avoid causing nuisance to neighbours.

 Main considerations: